curv3d/curv/ideas/language/visual/Visual.md

 animations.
 This feature can be similar to what is expressible in SVG (which also supports simple interactive animations), or what is expressible in ShaderToy.
-Use cases include interactive art projects, and interactive visualizations embedded in documentation (Wikipedia has a few of these).
+Use cases include interactive art projects, and interactive visualizations embedded in documentation (Wikipedia has a few of these, or see Explorable Explanations).

 These interactive animations can be programmed using Curv.
 They are a great way to explore a parameter space of graphical objects, as part of the design